 Mistake #2: You Take on More than You Can Handle

 This may seem like a very unrealistic problem if you are just starting out.
 Why on earth would you turn down a client or a potential opportunity?
-However, spreading yourself too thin is actually one of the most common mistakes made by freelancers.
+However, spreading yourself too thin is actually one of the biggest challenges for freelancers.
 If you accept more projects than you can actually take on, you ultimately risk delivering low quality work or missing deadlines.
 Don’t feel pressured to say ‘yes’ to every opportunity on the table.
 Instead, make sure you have a clear picture of how long certain projects are going to take.
 Sometimes, it may be helpful to set later deadlines than you you need.
 Other times, it may be better to just say ‘no’, especially if the project or client doesn’t appear to be a good fit.
 Remember to set boundaries and stick to them.

 Mistake #3: You Charge Below What You’re Worth